reactome/Website/README.md

 ```console
 git clone https://github.com/reactome/Website.git
 ```
 :warning: For security and privacy issues our Joomla Website Database and Joomla configuration.php are not available for public use.
-Please use the given configuration.php provided below and a clean database could be found in database/joomla_website_public.sql
+Please use the given configuration.php provided below and a clean database could be found in database/joomla_website_public.sql.
+Do not use this database in a production/public environment.

 ## MySQL Database